MileHacker Logo

 Embrace the Local Experience

-• Enjoy the scenic beauty of the coast by taking public ferries from town to the town center.
+• Enjoy the scenic beauty of the coast by taking public ferries from town into town.

 • Explore the pedestrianized village center plus trekking routes on foot.

-• Opt for public transport to save on costs associated with parking and private transfers.
+• Opt for mass transit to save on costs linked with parking and private transfers.

 Planning for Smooth Journeys